-The Carbo property is located southeast of Wicheeda Lake and lies between the Parsnip River and Wicheika Creek at approximately 54 degrees 30 minutes north, 120 degrees 03 minutes west.
-It is 80 kilometres northeast of Prince George, BC, and 50 kilometres east of Bear Lake, BC.
+The Carbo property is located southeast of Wicheeda Lake and lies between the Parsnip River and Wicheika Creek, approximately 80 kilometres northeast of Prince George and 50 kilometres east of Bear Lake.

 The Wicheeda Carbonatite Complex is located in the Foreland Belt, a trend of imbricated and folded miogeoclinal rocks that form the eastern mountain ranges and foothills of the Canadian Cordillera.
 The carbonatites and alkaline complexes of the belt are dominantly Mississippian to Devonian and include the Aley, Kechika, Bearpaw, Ice River and Rock Canyon occurrences.

 A syenitic plug exists immediately to the west of the carbonatite zone.
-Soil geochemistry indicated this intrusive to be roughly circular with an approximately 400-metre diameter.
+Soil geochemistry indicated this intrusion to be roughly circular with an approximately 400 metre diameter.
 Rare earth elements, lanthanum and cerium, are significantly anomalous in the syenitic rocks at this occurrence.
 Best assays are 0.5 per cent lanthanum and cerium, respectively (Assessment Report 15944).

-In 1961, the Geological Survey of Canada completed a 1:63 360 aeromagnetic survey across parts of BC, including the Wicheeda Lake district.
+In 1961, the Geological Survey of Canada completed a 1:63,360-scale aeromagnetic survey across parts of British Columbia, including the Wicheeda Lake district.
 This survey showed a magnetic anomaly around the district.

-In February 2009, Commerce entered into a joint venture with Canadian International Minerals Inc. (CIN).
-Under this joint venture, CIN acquired a 75 per cent interest in the Carbo claims.
-In April 2009, Michael Guo, P.Geo., summarized the work on the property in the form of a NI-43-101 compliant technical report for CIN.
+In February 2009, Commerce entered into a joint venture with Canadian International Minerals Inc. (CIM).
+Under this joint venture, CIM acquired a 75 per cent interest in the Carbo claims.
+In April 2009, Michael Guo, P.Geo., summarized the work on the property in the form of a National Instrument (NI) 43-101 compliant technical report for CIM.

-In 2010, CIN again contracted Mackevoy Geosciences Ltd. to conduct exploration on the claim block.
-The fieldwork included soil sampling, prospecting and reconnaissance work and took place in June, August and September.
+Exploration in 2009 and 2010 consisted of rock, silt and soil sampling as well as an airborne radiometric-magnetic-EM survey.
+In 2010, CIM contracted Mackevoy Geosciences Ltd. to conduct exploration on the claim block and fieldwork included soil sampling, prospecting and reconnaissance work in June, August and September.
 A total of 420 soil, 21 rock and 10 silt samples were taken.
-Results from the sampling included soil samples returning maximum concentrations of 7620 parts per million cerium, 2670 parts per million lanthanum and 9564 parts per million total rare earth oxide plus yttrium, and rock samples returning values up to 4875 parts per million total rare earth oxide plus yttrium.
+Results from the sampling included soil samples returning maximum concentrations of 7620 ppm cerium, 2670 ppm lanthanum and 9564 ppm total rare earth oxide plus yttrium, and rock samples returning values up to 4875 ppm total rare earth oxide plus yttrium.
 The report also stated that total rare earth element values and lanthanum show strong correlations with cerium and rough correlations with niobium (Assessment Report 33231).

 In 2011, fieldwork was focused on soil sampling to help identify prospective areas for further evaluation.
 During the 2011 field season, 98 samples were collected from one grid on the TREO claims.
 Results showed that the element distribution over the sampling area does not appear to be significantly concentrated in one particular location on the grid.
 The rare earth elements were weakly concentrated through the centre of the grid with a few elevated samples in the southeast corner, whereas thorium was spread fairly evenly throughout (Assessment Report 33231).